erastutis/industrial-maintenance-sql-analytics/README.md

 The analysis suggests that torque and tool wear are the strongest practical indicators of failure risk in this dataset.

-From an engineering maintenance perspective, machines operating with both high tool wear and high torque should be prioritized for inspection.
-A simple SQL-based risk segmentation already identifies a small group of high-risk records with a much higher failure rate than the dataset average.

 ## Repository Structure

 industrial-maintenance-sql-analytics/